ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 7.2.2.6-9
 ~~~~~~~~~

-N/A; libcore is a pure software library.
-Hardware constraints should be taken into consideration when integrating the certified libcore subset into a hardware environment.
+N/A; the core library is a pure software library.
+Hardware constraints should be taken into consideration when integrating the certified core library into a hardware environment.

 7.2.2.11
 ~~~~~~~~

-N/A; There is no way to configure the libcore binary after it is compiled.
+N/A; There is no way to configure the core library binary after it is compiled.

 7.2.2.12-13
 ~~~~~~~~~~~

-N/A; libcore does not use, and therefore does not configure, any pre-existing software.
+N/A; the core library does not use, and therefore does not configure, any pre-existing software.

 7.3.2.1-5
 ~~~~~~~~~

-.. include:: ./partials/libcore-testing.rst
+.. include:: ./partials/core-testing.rst

 7.4.2.1
 ~~~~~~~

-The upstream Rust project is responsible for developing libcore.
+The upstream Rust project is responsible for developing the core library.

-Ferrous Systems performs verification activities to prove that libcore can be used in safety critical applications up to SIL 2.
+Ferrous Systems performs verification activities to prove that the core library can be used in safety critical applications up to SIL 2.

-Integration into hardware and into a broader system must be performed by the user of libcore.
+Integration into hardware and into a broader system must be performed by the user of the core library.

 7.4.2.2-6
 ~~~~~~~~~

-Covered by :ref:`safety-plan:Doc-comments in libcore`.
+Covered by :ref:`safety-plan:Doc-comments in the core library`.

 7.4.2.7
 ~~~~~~~